Zamyatin/Zamyatin/README.md

 - Discovering new (to me) testing tools and patterns - Fuzzing, PIT Mutation, etc.

 ---
-### Snotty Opinionation Section!
-Insofar as centralized services are concerned: I really do enjoy [**Google Cloud Platform**](https://cloud.google.com/), [**Azure**](https://azure.microsoft.com/en-us/), and [**Kubernetes**](https://kubernetes.io/). [**Hashicorp**](https://www.hashicorp.com/) stack as well.

-Not all centralized systems are fundamentally "bad".
-They live for a reason (typically the fact that it's very hard to run a server, or host an application at scale).
-Privacy and potential antitrust matters aside (yes, that's a *huge* aside), I can recognize that Google is a relatively responsible citizen in the open source community; and GCP is probably the least of the major cloud providers to seek vendor lock-in.
-Perhaps we can thank [Google's seemingly non-existant deprecation policies](https://steve-yegge.medium.com/dear-google-cloud-your-deprecation-policy-is-killing-you-ee7525dc05dc) for that.

-By comparison, I chose to maintain a healthy suspicion around Azure (still remember the '90s era Microsoft), but they seem to be playing along more considerately now.
-Jury's still out.

-...I *do* love VSCode, appreciate the [opening of VSCode remote server](https://www.gitpod.io/blog/vscode-server) (good mojo in the dev community), and they haven't wrecked GitHub.
-So props where props are due, right?

----
 ## Fascinating projects (right now)

 | Name | Description |